Joint Problems

 Assistive Devices

-• Reachers, easy-grip utensils, electric can openers
+• Reachers, easy-grip utensils, and electric can openers

 • Zipper and buttoning aids

-• Long-handled shoe horns and sock-aids”
+• Long-handled shoe horns and sock aids

 • Doorknob and faucet adapters